Movietone Act:

 Not a motion picture film, but a slide film produced for Dodge dealers to improve their salesmanship in selling new and used cars.

-Murray's voice is only heard on Part 1 of the film, in which he has four lines of dialogue.
+Murray's voice is only heard on Part 1 of the film, in which he has four lines of dialog.
 He is the voice of the prospect at Bill Smith's Used Car Park (in a disguised voice), and the salesman at Jim Blake's Used Car Park.
 A copy of the film has not been viewed, but the sound exists on a 16" transcription disc pressed by RCA Victor (MS 02336), in which this evaluation was consulted.
 The sound also includes cues for changing the picture.

 MEET THE PIONEER MUSIC MAKERS